 Keith was looking at his diary and started to accumulate what was going to happen next in Seasonal’s U.S. film career.
 He couldn’t bear the thought of working with “Lucas” again, so the artist formerly known as Lo Yuen-Ming never worked again for Seasonal or even in Hong Kong.
 Lucas Lowe was an Americanized pseudonym.
 Keith basically described Lo as insensitive, selfish and egocentric.
 What made Keith and “Lucas” part ways was the following example of Lucas not knowing how to handle people.
-This anecdote is a controversy that explains why Corey Yuen never worked with Ng See-Yuen again (which is saying something since American Shaolin was their 15th collaboration).
+This anecdote explains why Corey Yuen never worked with Ng See-Yuen again (which is saying something since American Shaolin was their 15th collaboration).

 In one scene outside the Tian Ti temple, he would badmouth the cast if they wanted to take shelter to escape from the heat.
 His remarks were vulgarities.
 The extras didn’t come back to work, so they were forced to finish a crowd scene without a crowd.
 It wasn’t much fun, but it had to get done.
-Everyone on the set disagreed with the way that Lucas handled the situation, so Keith try to make amends for him, but it didn’t do any good.
+Everyone on the set balked at the way that Lucas handled the situation, so Keith try to make amends for him, but it didn’t do any good.
 They did come back.
 That night, and they came back for Lucas.
 They went out to dinner that night, because the food was so abysmal at the hotel.
 They went into town to a restaurant (all these terms are in quotes because they are very loose uses of the terms).

 On the way back from the restaurant, as they were driving up the small, dirt and gravel road to the temple, the bus stopped.
 Suddenly, the bus was surrounded by an angry, Chinese mob.
 It was the extras from earlier in the day, demanding satisfaction.
 These extras weren’t just ordinary Chinese.
 They were martial arts experts who came all the way from Hangzhou to film.
 They were out for blood.
 They tried to board the bus, but the crew stood between Lucas and the angry mob.
 Cliff, Reese, Daniel, Billy and Keith stood them off, wondering the entire time why we were bothering.
 In the midst of the excitement, Keith looked back at Lucas, who was doing his best to remain cool.
 He had put his sunglasses on, and his arm around his Chinese girlfriend, and he was trying to ignore the enraged frenzy.